How to Prevent Vitamin D Deficiency in Seniors

 If you are noticing these signs, it may be time to take your loved one to a doctor.
 Especially during this time of year or when you know your loved one has not been outdoors in a long time.

 Before you can start helping seniors treat their vitamin D deficiency, it is important that they get an accurate diagnosis first.
 A blood test can indicate if there is a vitamin D deficiency.
 From there, the doctor may suggest a vitamin D prescription or an over-the-counter supplement.

 There are also a few things that seniors can do on their own to help bring more vitamin D into their bodies, including:

 - Egg yolks

 - Shitake mushrooms

 It is important to remember that vitamin D doesn’t occur naturally in many foods, but the aforementioned foods are a great start.
-It is also a great way to prevent vitamin D deficiencies from happening in the first place—especially during this time of year, when seniors aren’t getting enough vitamin D from the sun’s conversion of it in the body.
+It is also a great way to prevent vitamin D deficiencies from happening in the first place—especially during this time of year when seniors aren’t getting enough active vitamin D from the sun’s conversion of it in the body.

 - Kimberly Langdon M.D. is a retired, board-certified obstetrician/gynecologist with 19-years of clinical experience.
 She graduated from The Ohio State University College of Medicine earning Honors in many rotations.
 She then completed her OB/GYN residency program at The Ohio State University Medical Center, earning first-place for her senior research project and placed in the 98th percentile on the national exam for OB/GYN residents in the U.S..